InSTinToS/Docker/readme.md

 ### Start

 1. fill file .env
-2. `docker-compose up --no-color --quiet-pull -d` (remove -d if you want to see logs)
+2. `docker-compose up --no-color --quiet-pull -d` (remove tags if you want to see logs)
 3. access http://localhost:3000/users

 ### Remove (in order to restart the process)